-ANNUAL REPORT 2019
+ANNUAL REPORT

-This Annual Report (this "Disclosure") is furnished with respect to the certain securities ("Securities") offered and sold by the Company through the crowdfunding portal available at www.honeycombcredit.com and each subdomain thereof (the "Portal") and operated by Honeycomb Portal LLC, a Delaware limited liability company, in reliance on the exemption from registration pursuant to Section 4(a)(6) (the "4(a)(6) Exemption") of the U.S. Securities Act of 1933 (the "Securities Act") and the regulations promulgated with respect thereto ("Regulation Crowdfunding").
+This Annual Report (this "Disclosure") is furnished with respect to the certain securities ("Securities") offered and sold by THE COMMON OVEN LLC, a Ohio Limited Liability Company (the "Issuer") through the crowdfunding portal available at www.honeycombcredit.com and each subdomain thereof (the "Portal") and operated by Honeycomb Portal LLC, a Delaware limited liability company, in reliance on the exemption from registration pursuant to Section 4(a)(6) (the "4(a)(6) Exemption") of the U.S. Securities Act of 1933 (the "Securities Act") and the regulations promulgated with respect thereto ("Regulation Crowdfunding").

-The Securities may not be transferred by any investor during the one-year period beginning when the Securities are issued, unless the Securities are transferred: (i) to the Issuer; (ii) to an "accredited investor" as defined in Rule 501(a) of Regulation D; (iii) as part of an offering registered with the SEC; or (iv) to a member of the family of the investor or the equivalent, to a trust controlled by the investor, to a trust created for the benefit of a member of the family of the investor or the equivalent, or in connection with the death or divorce of the investor or other similar circumstance.
+The Securities may not be transferred by any investor during the one-year period beginning when the Securities are issued, unless the Securities are transferred: (i) to the Issuer; (ii) to an "accredited investor" as defined in Rule 501(a) of Regulation D; (iii) as part of an offering registered with the SEC; or (iv) to a member of the family of the investor or the equivalent, to a trust controlled by the investor, to a trust created for the benefit of a member of the family of the investor or other similar circumstance.
 In addition, there is no ready market for the sale of the Securities and it may be difficult or impossible for an investor to sell or otherwise dispose of the Securities.
 Furthermore, the investors are not permitted to assign the Securities without the Issuer's prior written consent.